Indexed Grothendieck construction: Indexed Grothendieck construction

 When $F$ is a representable $\y{A}\:\A\to \Set$, we obtain the famous equivalence

 between slices of (co)presheaves and (co)presheaves on slices.
-We will apply its pseudonaturality in $F$ in \exax\ref{exhofstreichuniv} to get a nice candidate for a Hofmann-Streicher universe (see~\cite{hofmannstreicher_liftinggrothuniverses}) in 2-presheaves. \end{rem}
+We will apply its pseudonaturality in $F$ in \exax\ref{exhofstreichuniv} to get a nice candidate for a Hofmann--Streicher universe (see~\cite{hofmannstreicher_liftinggrothuniverses}) in 2-presheaves. \end{rem}

 \begin{rem} The equivalence

 had many applications in geometry and logic.
 It is the archetypal case of the fundamental theorem of elementary topos theory, as it shows that every slice of a Grothendieck topos is a Grothendieck topos.